Use these simple recipes to keep a supply of homemade wipes on hand for disinfecting, cleaning, hand-sanitizing, and more.

 Early on, the shortage was thanks to people swooping in to clear the shelves and create their own stockpiles at home.
 Nowadays, the shortages are usually due to other causes, like problems with the supply chain.
 Once you know how to make your own cleaning products, those things won’t affect you.

 How to Make Homemade Wipes

-Use the recipe for homemade disinfecting wipes as a starting point to making your own other kinds of wipes, too.
+Use the recipe for homemade disinfecting wipes as a starting point to making other kinds of wipes, too.
 After you’ve got the basics down, it’s easy to make variations for cleaning wipes, baby wipes, and makeup wipes.
 You can even make homemade hand sanitizing wipes that you can stash in your purse or backpack.